stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/authorization.rst

 Assigning Roles
 ^^^^^^^^^^^^^^^

-Spring Security's ``Authority`` concept is represented as a Stormpath ``Grouup``.
+Spring Security's ``Authority`` concept is represented as a Stormpath ``Group``.
 During the authentication process all the groups belonging to an account are automatically populated as authorities in the authentication token.
 Therefore you assign a role to an account simply by adding an account to a group (or by adding a group to an account, depending on how you look at it).
 For example, for an account belonging to a specific group like this:

 .. code:: java